-Knob and Tube Wiring Services in North Bergen, NJ
+Knob and Tube Wiring Services in Wayne, NJ

 Building codes are a set of rules that specify the standards for objects that are constructed like homes and businesses.
 Building codes impact everything from the type of insulation you can use to the requirements for the electrical system.
 The codes change over time as new technology emerges or new safety standards are introduced.
 An example of one such change is in the widespread use of Knob and Tube wiring.
 Popular during the late 1800s and early 1900s, this method of electrical wiring was seldom used after the 1940s.
 This article will examine what Knob and Tube wiring is, why it is considered unsafe, and what to do if a person believes they have this type of wiring in their home or business.